chingu-voyages/v17-vue-team-01/README.md

 ## Project setup

-To implement the backend server you just need to:
+To implement the backend server you need to:

 ### Clone repository
 ```